Komal914/Komal914/README.md

 I have experience in front-end Web development 🔑 (React/ JS/ CSS/ HTML), C++ 👩🏻‍💻 and iOS app Development 📲 (Swift/ UIKit, Storyboard).

-I'm interested in gaining more experience in front-end development and learning about Artificial Intelligence 🧐.
+I'm interested in gaining more experience in iOS mobile development 📲.
 I am open to internship opportunities for Summer 2022.

 Aside from coding, I enjoy running🏃🏻‍♀️, and caring for my indoor plants🌱.